 Sustainability governance spans our organization

 Our Executive Sustainability Committee defines our annual objectives and regularly oversees our progress while ensuring that we adhere to corporate policies and practices.
-This committee is chaired by Ted Willcocks, global head of real estate asset management, and consists of senior representation from key departments
+This committee consists of senior representation from key, global departments.

 Our sustainable building standards

 Property operations make up the bulk of our environmental impact (energy, water, waste, and greenhouse gas emissions) and are the focus of our interaction with our employees, tenants, and community members.
 That’s why we developed a comprehensive list of Sustainable Building Standards, each of which consists of five levels.